fraserw/trippy/README.md

 Citation: If you use TRIPPy in your science works, please cite Fraser, W. et al., 2016, To appear in AJ.
 DOI at Zenodo: http://dx.doi.org/10.5281/zenodo.48694

+## Update to version 1

+TRIPPy has been updated to version 1.0, which includes many changes around accuracy and performance.
+Performance increases are all over, and you'll see as you use it.

+*A bug was found* in the github verion prior to v1.0 which lightly affected the stellar source aperture correction estimates. _This did not affect the first released version, and has been fixed for v1.0._

+A few notable feature improvements are the ability to pass more than one radius as an array format when calling phot, a new space-saving PSF format, and significant improvements in the interaction with the star selector panel.

 ## Installation